-short-term rental for each of the categories in 13.11(iii) above;
+(iv) short-term rental for each of the categories in 13.8(iii) above;

-(iv) assumptions made for new rentals and renewals, including reversionary rates;
+(v) assumptions made for new rentals and renewals, including reversionary rates;

-(v) each category of expenditure that accounts for 10% or more of the total expenditure;
+(vi) each category of expenditure that accounts for 10% or more of the total expenditure; and

-(vi) an explanation where the expenditure of a category in 13.11(c)(v) changes by 15% or more from its historical levels (or contain a negative statement); and

 (d) include the amount of forecast distribution, with a reconciliation to attributable earnings.

-13.12 An applicant issuer must obtain an assurance report on the forecast in terms of [Section 8].
+13.9 An applicant issuer must obtain an assurance report on the forecast in terms of Section 8.

 Pro forma statement of financial position